 In July 1851 the new colony of Victoria was proclaimed and six weeks later the goldrushes began.
 It had long been an open secret in some quarters that there was gold in Victoria.
-But the information had been suppressed by squatters, unwilling to see their sheep stations overrun by gold seekers, and Governor La Trobe determined to avoid the social upheaval of a gold rush.
-Follow up of earlier finds in 1849 had also been discouraged until after Port Phillip separated from NSW to ensure that any resulting revenue would be used solely for Victoria.
-But in June 1851, a group of prominent Melbourne citizens, became concerned that recent discoveries of gold in NSW would lead to an exodus from the newly established colony of Victoria.
-They formed a Gold Discovery Committee and announced a 200 guineas reward for the discovery of a viable goldfield within 200 miles of Melbourne.
+But the information had been suppressed by squatters, unwilling to see their sheep stations overrun by gold seekers, and the colonial Governor Charles La Trobe determined to avoid the social upheaval of a gold rush, which was likely to turn the social order upside down.
+Follow up of earlier finds in 1849 had been discouraged until after Port Phillip separated from NSW, ensuring that any resulting revenue would be used solely for Victoria.
+However, in June 1851 a group of prominent Melbourne citizens became concerned that recent discoveries of gold in NSW would lead to an exodus from the newly established colony of Victoria.
+They formed the Gold Discovery Committee and announced a 200 guineas reward for the discovery of a viable goldfield within 200 miles of Melbourne.
 There was an immediate response and discoveries were soon announced.
 The first were at Clunes and Anderson's Creek near Warrandyte but both showed relatively meagre returns.
 In early August a discovery was made at Buninyong, but the surface gold was soon exhausted by the many diggers.
 Then there was another find 10 miles away in Ballarat.
 There was little surface alluvial gold and deep shafts had to be dug to access the gold in ancient riverbeds, but some reported good returns and a rush to Ballarat began.
-But soon many of the diggers left Ballarat to rush to the Mount Alexander fields, 50 miles away, following reports of even greater riches.
+But soon many of the diggers left Ballarat to rush to the Mount Alexander fields, 50 miles away, following reports of even greater riches to be found.

-That the rushes took place on the lands of the Djaara people, was a fact not acknowledged by either those who came to find the gold or their colonial government.
-The rushes further dispossessed the Djaara people, already driven from their lands and waterways in the 1830s and 1840s by the squatters, and continued the violence and imported diseases that decimated their people and the mining that despoiled their land.
+The rushes took place on the lands of the Djaara people, who had long known about the gold but, since they had no use for it, they had left it lying in the ground.
+Their traditional right to the land was not acknowledged by either those who came to find the gold or the colonial government.
+The rushes further dispossessed the Djaara people, already driven from their lands and waterways in the 1830s and 1840s by the squatters and continued the violence and imported diseases that decimated their people and the mining that despoiled their land.
 But the Djaara people did not entirely go away.
-Their participation in the gold rushes, as fossickers and miners in their own right and as guides, traders and native police is documented by Fred Cahir in his book Black Gold.
+Their participation in the gold rushes, as fossickers and miners in their own right and as guides, traders and native police, is documented by Fred Cahir in his book Black Gold.
 Aboriginal People on the Goldfields of Victoria 1850-1870.
-Their traditional right to the land of the gold rushes remained unacknowledged until 2013 when the Victorian Government formally granted them native title to the 266,532 hectares of their stolen land that encompass the area.
+Their traditional right to the land of the gold rushes remained unacknowledged until 2013 when the Victorian Government formally granted them native title to 266,532 hectares of their stolen land.

-Since all minerals were by law the property of the Crown, Governor La Trobe responded to news of the finds by issuing a proclamation on 13 August 1851, that anyone digging for gold required government authorisation and 5 days later announced regulations for the issue of gold licences.
+Since all minerals were by law the property of the Crown, Governor La Trobe responded to news of the finds by issuing a proclamation on 13 August 1851, that anyone digging for gold required government authorisation.
+Five days later he proclaimed regulations for the issue of gold licences.
 The licence would cost 30 shillings a month and be available to persons able to show that they were not "improperly absent from (their) hired service".
 This latter condition, which soon became inoperable, arose from the provisions of the Masters and Servants Act 1823 which required workers to remain in their job unless given leave by their employer or face fines and imprisonment.